Poppy Grima Testimonial

 Engaging, exciting and very interesting, the process of excavation had me captivated throughout the five weeks I spent working with the Alberese Archaeological Project.

-Having never done any fieldwork before, the processes of excavating, recording and evaluating were brought to life though the hands-on, practical learning experience and I felt totally involved in every step of the process.
-The practical work was complemented by a series of informative trips to neighbouring roman cities, which not only highlighted parallels between sites in the region but also showed similarities in the material culture discovered.
+Having never done any fieldwork before, the processes of excavating, recording and evaluating were brought to life through the hands-on, practical learning experience and I felt totally involved in every step of the process.
+The practical work was complemented by a series of informative trips to neighboring Roman cities, which not only highlighted parallels between sites in the region but also showed similarities in the material culture discovered.

-As an Art History student, I especially enjoyed seeing how the emergence of new features and artefacts are analysed and compared, revealing, at times, exciting new chronological phases.
+As an Art History student, I especially enjoyed seeing how the emergence of new features and artifacts are analyzed and compared, revealing, at times, exciting new chronological phases.
 Particularly exciting was the discovery of a second-century BC phase, which was confirmed by analysis of both black gloss ware and structural features in the same section.